FAForever/wiki-pages/Development/AI/Custom-AIs.md

 Rainbow Cup tournaments have been held every 6-12 months, the most recent of which, Rainbow Cup VI, is linked below: https://forum.faforever.com/topic/5400/rainbow-cup-vi-3v3-1-500 These tournaments typically pit 2 human teams against each other, with the AI featuring as a 3rd (and/or 4th) team in the game.
 When one human team loses, the other human team wins the match.

+#### Rainbow Cup VIII (February-March 2025)
+This tournament featured 2 teams of 4 human players fighting each other, with AI featuring in a variety of ways, sometimes as a teammate (similarly to Rainbow Cup VI), NS sometimes as enemy team(s),

+Casts of the games are available on the [FAForever youtube channel](https://www.youtube.com/@ForgedAllianceForever).

 #### Rainbow Cup VII (February-March 2024)
 This version of the tournament featured 1-2 AI as teammates with 4 human players on each team.
 Casts of almost all games in the tournament are available on the FAFLive youtube channel: